Surge

 HOME SHORES – Pictures from the Finnish coast

-My oldest, eternal love is the sea that laps at the shores of my homeland.
-I have been photographing it since I was a child, spending my summers in the Iniö archipelago.
-I have accumulated photos from several decades.
-I have also published two books about it: Kuohu – koukussa saaristoon (The Surge – Hooked on the Archipelago) and Meri, joka jalkojani huuhtelee (The Sea That Rinses My Feet).
-You can inquire about them by the Contact us page.
-In this set of images, I have compiled some of the most memorable shots from my home shores over the years.
+My oldest, everlasting love is the sea that laps against the shores of my homeland.
+I have been photographing it ever since I was a child, spending my summers in the Iniö archipelago.
+I have accumulated photos spanning several decades.
+I have also published two books on the subject: *Kuohu – Hooked on the Archipelago* and *The Sea That Washes My Feet*.
+Please contact me for more information about them.
+In this series, I have compiled some of the most memorable shots from my home shores over the years.

 Discover my work The Sea That Rinses My Feet (texts in Finnish, English, and Swedish)